goto-eof/rust-multithread-shared-data/README.md

 # Multithreading in Rust
 Crates: crossterm, tokio, num_cpus, rand, reqwest

-Description: multithread application sample implemented using tokio
+Description: multithread application sample implemented using tokio.
+Every task access concurrently to a shared queue, makes a pop and simulates a processing job.

 # Diagram